kalkanb/OSGI-Bundle-Calculator/README.md

 Check only the ones of calculator on workspace

-Uncheck target and check onlywith help of filter:
+Uncheck target and check only with help of filter:

 Apache.felix.gogo ones(3 plugins)